untamedbeast1/Azure_containers/README.md

 A container is basically a unit software that packages up code and all it's dependencies in one environment.
 For instance: An Application that requires a web servers (Apache2 or Nginx) and a database (SQL) can be managed in the same environment.
-Azure container instance is a simple way t run a container in Azure with out spinnign up a virtual machine.
+Azure container instance is a simple way to run a container in Azure with out spinnign up a virtual machine.

 This is a simple step by step guide on how to use a the Azure Container Instance
 PS: There are documentatuions on how to do this , however this is my attempt on explaining it in my own words.